-2.3.
+2.2.
 Analog to digital conversion

-The output of each TAC section is multiplexed, by group of 4 channels, and subsequently converted by two fast 12 bit ADCs, each of which operates the conversion on a group of 16 channels (Block A and Block B ADCs).
-The ADCs conversion time is 5.7 μ s for the V775 and 2.8 μ s for the V775 N, regardless the number of active channels (see block diagram in Fig. 1.2).
+The output of each PEAK section is multiplexed, by group of 4 channels, and subsequently converted by two fast 12 bit ADCs, each of which operates the conversion on a group of 16 / 8 (depending on the version) channels (Block A and Block B ADCs).
 The ADC section supports the sliding scale technique to reduce the differential non-linearity (see references [1], [2]).
-This technique (see Fig. 2.3) consists in adding a known value to the analog level to be converted, thus spanning different ADC conversion regions with the same analog value.
+This technique (see Fig. 2.4) consists in adding a known value to the analog level to be converted, thus spanning different ADC conversion regions with the same analog value.
 The known level is then digitally subtracted after the conversion and the final value is sent to the threshold comparator.

-If the sliding scale is enabled, it reduces slightly the dynamic range of the ADC: the 12 bit digital output is valid from 0 to 3840, while the values from 3841 to 4095 are not correct.
+If the sliding scale is enabled, it reduces slightly the dynamic range of the ADC: the 12-bit digital output is valid from 0 to 3840, while the values from 3841 to 4095 are not correct.

-Fig. 2.3: Block diagram of the sliding scale section
+Fig. 2.4: Block diagram of the sliding scale section

-2.4.
+2.3.
 Zero suppression

 The output of the ADC is fed to a threshold comparator to perform the zero suppression.
-If the converted value from a channel is greater than (or equal to) the relevant low threshold value set via VME in the Thresholds memory (Base Address + 0x1080 ÷ 0x10BF, see § 4.40), the result is fed to the dual port memory and will be available for the readout.
+If the converted value from a channel is greater than (or equal to) the relevant low threshold value set via VME in the Thresholds memory (Base Address + 0x1080 ÷ 0x10BF, see § 4.41), the result is fed to the dual port memory and will be available for the readout.

-If the converted value is lower than the threshold, the value is stored in the memory only if the LOW TRESHOLD PROG. bit of the Bit Set 2 Register is set to 1 (see § 4.26).
-The fact that the converted value was under the threshold is also flagged in the datum stored in the memory, where the bit 13 (UNDERTHRESHOLD) of the 16-bit data word is set to 1 (see § 4.5).
+If the converted value is lower than the threshold, the value is stored in the memory only if the LOW THRESHOLD PROG. bit of the Bit Set 2 Register is set to 1 (see § 4.28).
+The fact that the converted value was under the threshold is also flagged in the datum stored in the memory, where the bit 13 (UNDERTHRESHOLD) of the 16-bit data word is set to 1.
 The Thresholds memory allows to set a low threshold value for each channel.
 Default setting corresponds to thresholds not defined.
 By setting the bit 8 in the Bit Set 2 Register it is possible to program the Threshold values in 16 ADC counts steps over the entire full scale range or in 2 ADC counts steps over 1/8 of full scale range.
 In more detail, if Bit 8 = 0 (default value) the comparison is performed between the 8 MSB of each 12 bit converted value and the 8 bit threshold value which is stored in the relevant register as illustrated in Fig. 2.5.
 The threshold values can be programmed over the entire full scale range.